AhmadChX/notifybuddy/README.md

 - Click the notification to open the options page
 - The reminder status automatically changes to "completed" after notification

-## Tech Stack

-- Manifest V3
-- Plain HTML/CSS/JavaScript (no build tools)
-- Chrome APIs: Storage, Alarms, Notifications

 ## Limitations

 - Browser must be running for reminders to trigger
-- Minimum 1-minute alarm granularity
-- Reminders are device-specific (no cross-device sync)
+- Reminders are device specific (no cross-device sync)

 ## Project Structure

-notifybuddy/
-├── manifest.json # Extension manifest (Manifest V3)
-├── popup/
+**manifest.json**
+Contains the extension manifest configured for Manifest V3.

+**popup folder**
-│ ├── popup.html # Popup UI for quick reminder creation
+Includes the popup interface used for quick reminder creation:

-│ ├── popup.css # Popup styles
+* popup.html for the UI
+* popup.css for styling
-│ └── popup.js # Popup logic and form handling
+* popup.js for form handling and logic

-├── options/
-│ ├── options.html # Dashboard/options page
-│ ├── options.css # Dashboard styles
-│ └── options.js # Dashboard logic (CRUD, search, sort)
-├── background/
-│ └── service-worker.js # Background service worker (alarms & notifications)
-├── shared/
-│ ├── storage.js # Storage utilities (CRUD operations)
+**options folder**
+Contains the dashboard and settings page:

+* options.html for the dashboard layout
+* options.css for dashboard styling
+* options.js for reminder management such as CRUD operations, search, and sorting

+**background folder**

+* service worker responsible for alarms and notifications

+**shared folder**
+Holds shared modules used across the extension:

+* storage.js for storage operations
-│ ├── alarms.js # Alarm scheduling utilities
+* alarms.js for scheduling alarms
-│ └── utils.js # Shared utility functions (formatting, validation)
-└── icons/
-├── icon16.png # Extension icons
-├── icon48.png
-└── icon128.png
+* utils.js for formatting and validation utilities

+**icons folder**
+Includes all extension icons: icon16.png, icon48.png, and icon128.png

-**Made with ❤️ for productivity and privacy**
+### **Made with ❤️ for productivity and privacy**